seina001/Python-Program-Example-/README.rst

 Things we can further touch on if of interest in the future:

 - Building and uploading the package to pypi (for pip install)
-    - Further discussion on pyproject.toml, dependencies, etc. and
+    - Further discussion on pyproject.toml, dependencies, etc. and in depth analyis on individual files in this repository
 - Test folder and test scripts using pytest and why they're used
 - Github, git version control and commits with a package
 - Creating a release on Github